-While most relevant to computer and communications engineering and computer science students, this minor is structured to accommodate undergraduate RHU students in the BE or BS program from different disciplines (engineering, computer science, business).
+This minor is structured to accommodate undergraduate RHU students in the BE or BS program from different disciplines (engineering, computer science, business).
 It may also be offered to students with a BS/BE from other universities subject to a case-by-case evaluation of their transcripts and other specific RHU requirements.